tclinguistics/tclinguistics.github.io/_README.md

 ### The home page – `/index.html`

-This is your website home page, showing your latest blog posts.
+This is your website home page.
 You can edit some details in the Front Matter at the top of the page:

 `title` – this sets the page title, which shows up in the browser's title bar and on search engine results, social shares etc.
 `description` – this sets the page meta description, which shows up on search engine results, social shares etc.
 `featured_image` – this sets the page meta image, which shows up on social shares.

+Below the Front Matter is the code for the page.
+You should edit this to set your title and intro text.
+Hint - the main <h1> tag respects line breaks on tablet size screens and larger.
+This is useful if you want to prevent typographic widows.

-### The projects page – `/projects/index.html`
+### The blog page – `/blog/index.html`

-This is the blog listing page, which shows all your project posts.
-You can edit the same things as on the home page to customise it for your website, and also a `subtitle` field below the main page title.
+This is the blog listing page, which shows all your blog posts.
+You can edit the same things as on the home page to customise it for your website.

 ---